mmeents/FileTable/README.md

 [FileTables on NuGet](https://www.nuget.org/packages/FileTables)

 ### Latest Version
+- **2.0.0**: Redesigned Fields gave them there own list instead of nesting them in rows.
+This reduces the size and increases performance.
+Reworked the Fields Value to return object instead of having to convert.
 - **1.0.6**: Adds Unit Tests for code coverage, copilot rework and optimization found within.
 - **1.0.5**: Adds `SettingsFile`, a file-based name-value pair object designed to hold settings for an app.
 - **1.0.4**: Adds try blocks around load and save, and handles empty values.